Charming homes on the streets of Valladolid, Mexico

 Valladolid, Mexico Travel Guide

-Valladolid is a town in the heart of Mexico’s Yucatán peninsula with quaint charming streets, a thriving cafe and artisan culture, and one-of-a-kind boutique hotels.
-It’s small enough to visit for a day—and most do when they’re on their way to Chichen Itza—but it’s worth staying a night or two as it makes the perfect base to explore other regional attractions, including the Instagram-famous Cenote Ceytun and Las Coloradas.
+It’s small enough to visit for a day—and most do when they’re on their way to Chichén Itzá—but it’s worth staying a night or two as it makes the perfect base to explore other regional attractions, including the Instagram-famous Cenote Ceytun and Las Coloradas.

 How to get to Valladolid

-You can get to Valladolid by bus directly from Cancun, Playa del Carmen or Mérida or if coming from other cities, you can make transfers through one of those cities.
+You can get to Valladolid by direct bus from Cancun, Playa del Carmen or Mérida or if coming from other cities, you can make transfers through one of those cities.
 The ADO bus station is centrally located in Valladolid.

 Where to stay in Valladolid

+I recommend staying on the most beautiful street in Valladolid, the Calzada de los Frailes which translates to “Road of the Friars”.
 Dotted with cafes, shops, and lovely, colorful homes, you can’t go wrong by staying here.

 • $ Hostel Valladolid 48 offers private double rooms and dorm beds